IsmailMarashi/2017-2018-Flight-Itinarary-XML-Tests/README.md

 # Flight-Itinarary-XML-Tests
-Flight itinarary data and stylesheet tests to display data
+Flight itinarary data in XML and stylesheet tests to display the data